TattdCodeMonkey/crc/README.md

 ## Supported algorithms (models)

-- Run `CRC.list/0` to get a full list of all pre-defined models
+Run `CRC.list/0` to get a full list of all pre-defined models or `CRC.list/1` with a filter to search for a pre-defined model.

 ## Usage